jckantor/CBE20255/README.md

 # Introduction to Chemical Engineering Analysis

-_Introduction to Chemical Engineering Analysis_ introduces mass and energy balances for chemical processes and products.
-These notebooks show how to prepare and analyze conceptual flowsheets for chemical processes, perform generation-consumption analysis, and perform basic engineering calculations for stoichiometry, reactor performance, separations, and energy analysis.
-This course prepares students for coursework in Chemical and Biomolecular Engineering.
+_Introduction to Chemical Engineering Analysis_ demonstrates the use of mass and energy balances for the analysis of chemical processes and products.
+These notebooks in the repository show how to prepare and analyze conceptual flowsheets for chemical processes, perform generation-consumption analysis, and perform basic engineering calculations for stoichiometry, reactor performance, separations, and energy analysis.
+Study of these topics prepares students for subsequent coursework in Chemical and Biomolecular Engineering.

 The notebooks include executable Python 3 code demonstrating basic chemical engineering calculations.
-These notebooks can be opened and executed in a browser window using Google CoLaboratory.
-With Google CoLaboratory all you need is a web browser, there is no need to download and install any software.
-Alternatively, these notebooks can be downloaded and executed using a current distribution of Jupyter notebooks and Python, such as the excellect Anaconda distribution.
+Clicking the links to these notebooks opens them in a browser window hosted by Google CoLaboratory.
+Google CoLaboratory and a web browser is all you need to execute these notebooks, there is no need to download and install any other software.

+Alternatively, these notebooks can be downloaded and executed in a Python development environment that includes Jupyter notebooks.
+In particular, these notebooks were developed and tested using the [Anaconda distribution](https://www.anaconda.com/download/).

-These materials are available at [http://github.com/jckantor/CBE20255](http://github.com/jckantor/CBE20255) for noncommercial use under terms of the [Creative Commons Attribution Noncommericial ShareAlike License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
-You are invited to fork this repository, and to use, download, share, adapt, remix these material for non-commericial purposes provided that you give attribution and share your work under the same terms.
+The materials in this repository are available at [http://github.com/jckantor/CBE20255](http://github.com/jckantor/CBE20255) for noncommercial use under terms of the [Creative Commons Attribution Noncommericial ShareAlike License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+You are invited to fork this repository, and to use, download, share, adapt, remix these material for non-commericial purposes.
+The terms require you to give attribution and share your work under the same terms.

 You are also invited to send pull requests for corrections and additions to these materials.

 ## 0. Getting Started